12 'O' Clock (film): Plot

-Rao visits psychiatrist Dr Debashish, who says Gauri has dissociated personality and can be treated.
+Rao visits psychiatrist Dr Debashish, who says Gauri has dissociated personality disorder, and can be treated.
 One doctor who treats Gauri and his assistant nurse are murdered too.
 Gauri begins to talk in a manly voice and tells her parents that she is the one who committed the murders in the city.
 Rao sends his son and mother to their village for safety.

 Rao then goes to the police, and inspector Francis, at first dismissive of his statement, then goes to visit Gauri himself.
-Gauri continues to speak in a manly voice and it is revealed that she is possessed by Babu,the spirit of a psycho killer who was encounter killed by the police a year back, and who possessed Gauri as she passed by a cemetery where he was interred.
+Gauri continues to speak in a manly voice and it is revealed that she is possessed by Babu, the spirit of a psycho killer who was killed in an encounter by the police a year back.
+He possessed Gauri as she passed by a cemetery where he was interred.
 Francis was the policeman who killed Babu.
 A shocked Francis goes to his superior commissioner who assigns him leave and rubbishes the claims.
 Francis later kills his wife and shoots himself, apparently possessed by a spirit.

 Debashish is called to visit Gauri but is also shocked when Babu speaks to him in the voice of his dying mother.
-Commisioner and Debashish meet Babu and are not able to deny the reality now.
+Commissioner and Debashish meet Babu and are not able to deny the reality now.
 Babu says he will never leave Gauri's body and will continue to commit murders, with the help of other spirits who committed the other murders in the city on his behalf.
 The exorcist is approached again and he tells them that there is darkness beyond the light and educated people see only the light, before he too apparently becomes possessed by a spirit and gets killed.

 Left with no choice, and the concern that the media will never believe claims of supernatural powers, everyone decides that Gauri must be killed for Babu's spirit to be eliminated before more murders occur.
-Rao and his wife enter the house, distract Babu and immolate Gauri, with Debashish and commisioner watching.
+Rao and his wife enter the house, distract Babu and immolate Gauri, with Debashish and commissioner watching.

-The film ends with Debashish writing to his daughter, describing this paranormal incident, saying that there is more to everything that rational thinking and the supernatural does exists.
+The film ends with Debashish writing to his daughter, describing this paranormal incident, saying that there is more to what is unexplainable than rational thinking and the supernatural does exist.